Flowtrade-quant/QuantowerKB/getting-started/quantower-licenses.md

   separate features.
 ---

-# Quantower Licenses
+# FlowTrade Licenses

 We deliver the most popular trading and analytics functionality for free, but some valuable and market-specific features are available under the paid License.

 {% hint style="info" %}
-In case of any problems with your Quantower Account or License purchase — please [contact our Support team](https://www.quantower.com/contact-us)
+In case of any problems with your FlowTrade Account or License purchase — please [contact our Support team](https://www.flowtrade.com/contact-us)
 {% endhint %}

-To use any paid License, the trader needs to have an active [Quantower Account](quantower-account.md).
+To use any paid License, the trader needs to have an active [FlowTrade Account](FlowTrade-account.md).
 If you don’t have one, you can create it during your License purchase process.

 {% embed url="https://www.youtube.com/watch?v=sQVm6Pikz1E" %}